 Martin J Lohse, MD

-Martin J Lohse’s research focuses on the role of receptors in heart failure and on the mechanisms of their activation and inactivation.
-He pioneered the use of optical techniques to determine where, and how fast, receptors become activated by hormones and neurotransmitters.
-He also discovered that beta-1 adrenergic receptors and their regulatory G protein-coupled receptor kinases are dysregulated in heart failure.
+Martin J Lohse’s research focuses on the role of receptors in cell signaling and in (patho‑)physiology and on the mechanisms of their activation and inactivation.
+He pioneered the use of optical techniques to determine where, when and how fast receptors become activated by hormones and neurotransmitters.
+He has analyzed receptors by single molecule microscopy and discovered the highly localized nature of intracellular signaling.
+With a focus on pathophysiology, he discovered that beta-1 adrenergic receptors and their regulatory G protein-coupled receptor kinases are dysregulated in heart failure.
 These data contributed to the use of beta-blockers in heart failure patients.